chain4travel/camino-docs/docs/apis/magellan.md

 ---
-description: "This API allows clients to interact with Ortelius, the Camino indexer."
+description: "This API allows clients to interact with Magellan, the Camino indexer."
 sidebar_position: 1
 ---

-# Ortelius API
+# Magellan API

 ### Format